aws-amplify/amplify-swift/AmplifyPlugins/Storage/Tests/StorageHostApp/StorageStressTests/README.md

 ## Storage Stress Tests

 The following steps demonstrate how to set up Storage with unauthenticated and authenticated access.In the case of authenticated access, we will be using Cognito UserPools.
-Both unauthenticated and authenticated configurations are used to execute the AWSS3StoragePluginFunctionalTests.
-This set up is used to run the tests in AWSS3StoragePluginFunctionalTests
+This set up is used to run the tests in StorageStressTests.

 ### Set-up